My Experiences with Mental Health

 Firstly, the symptoms of panic were very unpleasant.

-Secondly, the shame that I felt by ‘failing’ in a social situation was tough to bear.
+Secondly, the shame that I felt by ‘failing’ in social situations was tough to bear.

 Thirdly, I knew that if I couldn’t pass job interviews and present to people, how could I progress in my life?
 How could I achieve things?
 How could I make my parents proud etc.